evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 }
 ```

-### Is there still a reason to use Handlebars or EJS
+### Is there still a reason to use Handlebars or EJS?

 I think one benefit of these template languages are they they are their own
 isolated format with limited capabilities.